DeepRsnanceX/YoutubeShortsEdit/README.md

 - **Configurable Inputs:** Don't want the movement buttons in platformer to trigger your rizz?
 Disable them!
 Do you want your chad edit to happen On Click, or do you want it On Click Release so you can flex those sigma wave skills?
 Can do both!
 - **Configurable Effect Length:** Want the effect to last a full 5 seconds to really feel the W rizz?
 Or do you want it to be shorter so you can have a ton of sigma edits in rapid succession? can do both!
 - **Custom Sounds/Images:** Do you not like the music and images the mod includes?
 Or do you simply want MORE???
 No worries, you're in control!
 You can very easily add your own sounds and images to be used in the mod!
+- **Manual Activation:** Don't want the Phonk Edit effect to toggle randomly on each input and would rather prefer to activate it manually?
+Got you!
+Head over to the mod's settings page to enable Manual Triggering!
+Then, via the Custom Keybinds mod you can configure which key to use to activate the effect!
+(Defaults to the V key).

 # Adding Custom Assets (Images/Sounds)
 Adding custom Images & Sounds to the mod is very simple!
 To do so, simply open the Mod's config folder (Open the mod's settings popup, locate the Folder button with a Gear icon on it at the bottom right corner of it and then click it) and create 2 folders here, called "images" and "phonk".